btskinner/rworkshop/_modules/modeling.md

 function, which lets you raise the term to the power you want in the regression using the caret (`^`) operator.

-In the model below, we add both quadractic and cubic versions of the reading score to the right-hand side.
+In the model below, we add both quadratic and cubic versions of the reading score to the right-hand side.

 ``` r